-The following summary list may help you in case of an emergency:
+The following summary list may help you in case of a dental emergency:

-Begin by cleaning around the sore tooth meticulously.
+Begin by meticulously cleaning around the sore tooth.
 Using warm salt water, rinse the mouth to displace any food trapped between teeth.
 UNDER NO CIRCUMSTANCES should you place aspirin on the aching tooth or on the adjacent gums.
 In the event of facial swelling, apply a cold compress to the area.
 For temporary pain relief, acetaminophen is recommended.
 Call the office.

 Cut or Bitten Tongue, Lip, or Cheek